 All students will live in the Liberty University East Campus dorms.
 These apartment style dorm units consist of 3 bedrooms, each with a private bathroom, fully furnished family room, eating area, full kitchen, and washer and dryer.
 View a sample floor plan.

 Each room will house 2-3 students.
-There will be 1 camp counselor for every 10 students.

 Students will never leave the Liberty University campus.
 All activities will be within walking distance of the dorms.

 Students will attend a variety of in-depth master classes taught by Liberty University Theatre Arts faculty and staff.
 Learn more about the faculty and staff.